morph-l2/morph-doc/docs/build-on-morph/build-on-morph/2-development-setup.md

 # Start Developing on Morph

-Developing on Morph is as easy as developing on Ethereum — literally!
+Developing on Morph is as straightforward as developing on Ethereum.

-To deploy contracts onto a MorphL2 chain, simply set the RPC endpoint of your target MorphL2 chain and deploy using your preferred Ethereum development framework :
+To deploy contracts onto a MorphL2 chain, simply set the RPC endpoint of your target MorphL2 chain and deploy using your preferred Ethereum development framework:

 - [Hardhat](https://hardhat.org/)